 So you want to see the Chichen Itza light show?
 Good choice.
 I went recently and it didn’t disappoint.
-But I decided to put together this post as it was impossible to find much reliable information on visiting this world wonder after dark.
+But I decided to put together this post as it was impossible to find much reliable information on visiting one of the most famous landmarks in the world after dark.
 In the following blog post, I’m going to share everything you need to know to plan your visit to Chichen Itza at night.

 First things first, if you are just looking for information about visiting Chichen Itza during the day, I wrote this post which will answer all of your questions.
 The following is specifically about the Chichen Itza light and sound show.